This is a four day course, undertaken over two complete weekends. Course days start at 10:00 and end at 16:00.

 - Sending & Receiving a short message in Morse Code

-You do not need to know the Morse code (we give you a code sheet) and the messages (less than 30 characters) are sent VERY slowly.
-The only “skills” you need are normal hearing and the ability to count to five.
-No one ever fails the Morse assessment !
+Please do not be put off by the Morse Code exercise.
+Students are not expected to have any previous knowledge or experience of Morse code.
+Letter to Code translation sheets are provided and messages (short ones of about 30 characters) are sent VERY slowly.
+The only skills required are normal hearing and the ability to count to five.
+No one ever fails the Morse assessment!